 Faked His Death?

-Fringe conspiracy websites are promoting the theory that Paul Walker did not die on November 30, and that he faked his death with the help of his Fast & Furious castmates.
+Days after Walker’s death, fringe conspiracy websites began promoting the theory that Paul Walker did not die on November 30, 2013, and that he faked his death with the help of his Fast & Furious castmates.
 The “proof” offered?
 Blurry photos and open-ended questions.
-Further “proof” offered is amateur “analysis” of body language of those reacting to Walker’s death, who are said to be faking their tears.
+Further “proof” offered was amateur “analysis” of body language of those reacting to Walker’s death, who were said to be faking their tears.

 Immediately after Walker’s death, we debunked one of the first conspiracy theories to emerge which claimed to show “new video” showing Walker stating, “It wasn’t me” in the car.
 That video, as it turned out, was taken months before his death and edited out of context.

-Much has been made of photos showing two different license plates at the crash scene, “proving” that the accident was a staged hoax.
+Much has been made by conspiracy theorists of photos showing two different license plates at the crash scene.
+This, they say, “proves” that the accident was a staged hoax.
 Walker’s car had a plate number of 7CCY590, yet another photo exists showing a plate number of 3URS937.
 The second plate, however, was placed there by a fan as a memorial.

 The current round of conspiracy theories doesn’t offer a reason why the actor would fake his death.

-Aside from claims of “hard proof” consisting of blurry photos with open-ended questions, conspiracy theorists have offered no actual proof that Paul Walker faked his death.
+Aside from claims of “hard proof” consisting of blurry photos, open-ended questions, and seemingly random numerology connections, conspiracy theorists have offered no actual proof that Paul Walker faked his death.
 The proof that supports Walker’s death includes: